 Unfortunately, their natural environment tends to have drier air conditions.
 They may be tolerant of a lack of soil moisture, but they’re wimpy vs. humidity.
 Plants may wilt if the humidity rises.
 Because of this, they’re not recommended for the southeastern United States.

-Gravelly or sandy soil is perfect for your plant, as it mimics their natural environment.
-Try to avoid clay-rich soils which lack drainage, because that can spell doom for the roots of your plant.
+Gravelly or sandy soil in rock gardens and xeriscaping is perfect for your plant, as it mimics their natural environment.
+Try to avoid clay soil which lacks drainage, because that can spell doom for the roots of your plant.
+Remember, these are drought tolerant plants.

 Soil with poor fertility isn’t that much of a challenge for the plant, nor is alkaline soil.
 In fact, perennial candytuft prefers slightly-alkaline soil.
 It can grow in neutral soil as well.
 Try to avoid acidic conditions.